 - Upgrades to safety barriers, lighting, drainage and noise barriers

 We undertook the technical review of all design, temporary works and construction submissions from the PPP Company.
-In all, we reviewed over 1,450 design packages and 2,300 non-design related submissions during the contract.
+We reviewed over 1,450 design packages and 2,300 non-design related submissions during the contract.

-Roughan & O’Donovan was involved in the 3 separate construction contracts under which the upgrade was carried out.
+ROD was involved in the three separate construction contracts under which the upgrade was carried out: